jessejamesss/Santa-s-Delivery/README.md

  > Instructions on installing and running your application
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.
+ > * To test our project, we used Google's Unit Test Framework for C++.
+We utilized the Google Unit Test Framework to create unit tests for each of our classes that implemented our respective features.